gargpriyam21/MQTT_Device_Determination/README.md

 # MQTT_Device_Determination

-The main objective of the project is to get the hands-on experience with MQTT.
+The project's main objective is to get hands-on experience with MQTT.
-In the project we have implemented a complete IoT environment where there are 5 devices each one with different use cases as explained below:
+In the project, we have implemented a complete IoT environment where there are five devices, each one with different use cases as explained below:

 ### Device 1.
 Raspberry Pi A

 This device will serve as both the publisher and the subscriber.
-An ADC connects an LDR and a potentiometer to your Raspberry Pi A. The LDR will be used to detect the quantity of light falling on it and to switch an LED on and off dependent on the amount of light falling on it.
-The potentiometer will be used to adjust the threshold at which the LED will illuminate.
+An ADC connects an LDR and a potentiometer to your Raspberry Pi A. The LDR will detect the quantity of light falling on it and switch an LED on and off, depending on the amount of light falling on it.
+The potentiometer will adjust the threshold at which the LED will illuminate.

 This device will sample the LDR and potentiometer readings every 100 milliseconds.
 It will compare the LDR and potentiometer values to the most recent values of the LDR and potentiometer, respectively.